joeseos/necro-com/docs/campaigns/underhells-campaign/abyssal-ferrymen-team.md

 Unlike other models, members of an Abyssal Ferryman team do not gain XP.
 When rolling on the Lasting Injury table for Ferryman Skippers, Ferryman Rig-hands and Ferryman Steersmen, the result is automatically Out Cold, there is no need to roll the dice.
 Additionally, whenever a vehicle crewed by a Ferryman Steersman is Wrecked, do not roll on the Lasting Damage lable - Ferryman Steersman are experts at jury-rigging their vehlcle and keeping it running.

 #### "Here To Help"[​](#here-to-help "Direct link to Here To Help")
-Unlike other models, members of an Abyssal Ferryman team do not gain XP.
-When rolling on the Lasting Injury table for Ferryman Skippers, Ferryman Rig-hands and Ferryman Steersmen, the result is automatically Out Cold, there is no need to roll the dice.
-Additionally, whenever a vehicle crewed by a Ferryman Steersman is Wrecked, do not roll on the Lasting Damage lable - Ferryman Steersman are experts at jury-rigging their vehlcle and keeping it running.
+Unlike other models, Abyssal Ferryman teams are not counted during the Choose Crew step of the pre-battle sequence.
+Instead, at the end of this step, these models may be added to the crew, regardless of the Crew Selection method in use (note that a Ferryman Steersman may only be included if the scenario is an Ash Wastes battle).
+This may take the number of models in a starting crew above the number specified by the scenario.

 <div class="fighter-card">
   <div class="card-header">